The Internet That Doesn't Suck

 While it is technically possible to set up a working XMPP server without a domain, you will be causing yourself a lot of problems later on.

 You will need a server, configured with SSH logon and a static IPv4 address.
+It is nice, but not required, to have an IPv6 address as well.

 We will be using the command line extensively, so if you’re new to text-based tools you may appreciate the Big Glossary of Linux Command Line Tools.